dp90/HowManyFingers/README.md

 While the PyTorch and Numpy implementations of the model perform similarly, as expected, in terms of accuracy, their training times are far from similar.
 While the PyTorch implementations trained in **1146s**, the Numpy implementation took **xxxxxxxs**, which makes the PyTorch module **xxx** times as fast!

 ### Misclassifications
-Before moving on to the conclusions, viewing some of the misclassified images gives more insight in the model's behavior, its abilities, but mostly its intriguing inabilities.
-Figure 4 shows three misclassified images.
+Before moving on to the conclusions, viewing some of the misclassified images gives more insight in the model's behavior, its abilities, but mostly its sometimes intriguing inabilities.
+Figure 4 shows three images that are understandably misclassified.
+The most left image has label 4, but the middle and ring finger are hardly visbile, so that the prediction 2 seems plausible.
+In the middle picture, it is not difficult to imagine that the classifier counted the thumb too.
+The color of the fingers in the most right image are very similar to the background, so that the misclassification is not entirely surprising.

 Figure 4: Understandbly misclassified images
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch10.png "Misclassified image")
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch2.png "Misclassified image")
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch8.png "Misclassified image")

+On the other hand, the model misclassified a (larger) number of images that the average human being would have classified correctly without a doubt.
+Three examples of such images are displayed in Figure 5.
+Only the little finger in the most right image is not clearly visible, but the predicted value 1 is still off mark, if that finger was not discerned.

 Figure 5: Strangely misclassified images
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch3.png "Misclassified image")
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch5.png "Misclassified image")
 ![alt text](https://github.com/dp90/HowManyFingers/blob/master/Images/ErrorPyTorch7.png "Misclassified image")

 ## Conclusion & Discussion
 PyTorch is faster, so I wouldn't recommend or personally use my Numpy implementations.
 Model's performance could still be improved.